|

 maybe a teacher, maybe director of a school, was lucky

-enough to be awarded the Red Eagle in time of service,
+enough to be awarded the Red Eagle during his time in service,

 The early Eagle badges

-made by Hossauer are crafted in a very pretty
+were made by Hossauer and crafted in an elaborate,

-those badges.
+the reverse of those decorations.
 Pieces made after the Hossauer period are

 generally flat and enameled on both sides.
 Original

-decorations made before 1918 are based on gold are
+decorations made before 1916 are made form real gold and

-rather light.
-Normally between 7 and 9 grams.
+rather lightweight - normally between 7 and 9 grams.
 Those

 badges show an incredible workmanship as shown on the